Spy Bugs: Definition, Classification and Types

 18. Visible Light, Infrared and Ultraviolet Bugs

-Visible light bugs are destined to further development with the advent of Li-Fi , the optical correspondent of Wi-Fi.
-IP data in this case is transmitted by special lamps.
+Visible light bugs are destined for further development with the advent of Li-Fi , the optical correspondent of Wi-Fi.
+IP data in this case are transmitted by special lamps.

 19. IP Bugs